juvalen/mb-checker/README.md

 # Acknowledgments

-* Joefrey who prodded me to write open source code
+* Joefrey who put me up to play in the open source arena

 * Mario & Iñaqui who are back to programming

+* Antonio hosting